The Elephant Whisperer

 The Elephant Whisperer published in April 2009 by Pan Macmillan in London and in July 2009 by Thomas Dunne/St Martin's Press in New York, is the second book written by South African author and conservationist Lawrence Anthony along with journalist Graham Spence.

 Overview

 This bestselling book tells the story of a herd of wild African elephants on an African game reserve.
-The herd is destined to be shot for dangerous behaviour when Anthony intervenes to try to save their lives.
+The herd is destined to be shot for dangerous behaviour when Anthony intervenes to bring them to the Tula Tula wildlife preserve.
+The book covers Anthony's experiences during the years during which the herd acclimates to Tula Tula, including breakouts, infiltration by lions and poachers, the arrival of new animals, and interactions with humans.

 The Elephant Whisperer has been translated into French, German, Italian, Chinese, and Spanish and has been published by Reader's Digest in France, Finland, Holland, Slovenia, Canada, and Sweden.